 2. Academic suitability:

-If you cannot provide either of the above documents, you will be required to display competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.
+If you cannot provide the above documents, you will be required to display competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.
 TAFE Queensland will assess your competence using the Australian Government approved assessment tool — Basic Key Skills Builder (bksb).

 Please note: TAFE Queensland reserves the right to refuse entry into a course if it believes on reasonable grounds that you are not academically suited to undertake the course.